 A man who never speaks is driving through the countryside when his tires are punctured by a road trap outside of the town of Hayesville.
 He faces a $1000 bill for repairs but the repair shop only accepts cash.
 He is offered an overnight job offered cleaning up Willy’s Wonderland, a defunct amusement arcade, in return for which his car will be fixed.
 As the man starts to work, he is forced to fight off the animatronic figures in the arcade as they come to life.
 Meanwhile, the teenage Liv is locked up by the sheriff but is freed by her friends and sets out to torch Willy’s Wonderland.
 When she realises the man he is locked inside, Liv breaks in to rescue him.
 She is joined by her friends after they fall in through the roof.
 What they do not realise is that the animatronics are possessed by the spirits of a serial killer and his associates who created the arcade and that the locals have conducted a devil’s deal to deliver sacrifices to them.

 The Nicolas Cage film of the 2010s and beyond has become a bizarre thing to behold.
 It is almost as though Cage has decided to heck with a respectable career, he is making a pitch for Psychotronic audience and is out to choose roles that allow him to give the most whacked, deranged performance he can.
-These include everything from “quick, gimme the paycheque” roles in the likes of Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020), to far more demented oddities like Mom & Dad (2017), Between Worlds (2018), Mandy (2018), Color Out of Space (2019), Pig (2021) and Prisoners of the Ghostland (2021).
+These include everything from “quick, gimme the paycheque” roles in the likes of Left Behind (2014), Pay the Ghost (2015), The Humanity Bureau (2017) and Jiu Jitsu (2020), to far more demented oddities like Mom & Dad (2017), Between Worlds (2018), Mandy (2018), Color Out of Space (2019), Pig (2021), Prisoners of the Ghostland (2021) and The Unbearable Weight of Massive Talent (2022) and Dream Scenario (2023).
 I thought at one point he might be grabbing for any role offered to him because of him overdue tax or alimony bill but I’ve realise the truth is that Cage just likes doing these offbeat roles.